Feeling: The Experience of Living

 Living is an emotional experience.
 We feel.
 The experience of living isn’t what happens to us but how we feel about what happens to us.
 No matter how healthy our choices, life delivers both pleasure and pain.
 By trusting others, we open the possibility of betrayal.
 With hopes, we encounter disappointments.
 With burst of excitement, we notice the boringness of normality.
 The goal isn’t to gleefully frolic in endless joys.
 If that were the goal, we could hook up to artfully place electrodes activating pleasure regions of the brain or live in squalor while shooting heroin into our collapsing veins.
 Life is much more than this.

 We could choose (and some teach) to avoid pleasures in the present that may possibly create pain in the future, avoiding the possibility of of loss; but is a lifetime of uneventful grays satisfying?
 Perhaps for some, the excruciating pain of loss overwhelms.
 A flourishing life full of emotions, for me, is more attractive.
-The trade-offs for the excitement is occasional suffering from comparative dullness and loss.
+The trade-offs we choose for the excitement is occasional suffering from comparative dullness and loss.